Jim MacLaren

 James E. MacLaren (April 13, 1963 – August 31, 2010) was a motivational speaker and author, noted for his record-breaking performances in the marathon and Ironman triathlon after having his left leg amputated below the knee.

 MacLaren was born on 13 April 1963.
 He was a standout athlete in football and lacrosse at Yale University.
-Moreover, even before matriculating at Yale he had been a leading athlete at Vermont Academy.
-In 1985, at the age of 22, MacLaren lost his left leg below the knee in a motorcycle accident, and had to be defibrillated.
-He recovered, and went on to run the marathon in 3 hours, 16 minutes, and to finish the Ironman Hawaii in 10 hours, 42 minutes.
+Even before attending Yale, he was a leading athlete at Vermont Academy.
+In 1985, at the age of 22, MacLaren lost his left leg below the knee in a motorcycle accident, and required defibrillation.
+He recovered, and went on to run a marathon in 3 hours and 16 minutes, and to finish the Ironman Hawaii in 10 hours and 42 minutes.

-Then, in 1993, during the Orange County Triathlon, MacLaren was struck by a van during the bike portion of the race and collided with a signpost, rendering him a quadriplegic.
+In 1993, during the Orange County Triathlon, MacLaren was struck by a van during the bike portion of the race and collided with a signpost, rendering him a quadriplegic.

 MacLaren's accident inspired members of the running community to raise funds to allow him to purchase a van he could drive with his hands.
-The fundraiser rose above and beyond the amount of funds necessary, and the Challenged Athletes Foundation was founded in an effort to support other disabled athletes in their efforts.
+The fundraising efforts exceeded the necessary amount, leading to the establishment of the Challenged Athletes Foundation to support other disabled athletes.

-Again MacLaren recovered, and used a wheelchair.
-MacLaren then worked as a motivational speaker and author.
+Once again, MacLaren recovered, and used a wheelchair.
+He later worked as a motivational speaker and author.

 He was awarded the Arthur Ashe Courage Award at the 2005 ESPY Awards presentation.
-He died August 31, 2010, in his sleep.
+He died on August 31, 2010, in his sleep.